Sale of land (Public Auctions) Regulations 2014

 The auctioneer can only make a vendor bid if -

-- The auctioneer declares before bidding starts that he or she can make bids on behalf of a vendor, and states how these bids will be made; and
+• the auctioneer declares before bidding starts the auctioneer can make bids on behalf of a vendor, and states how these bids will be made; and

-- The auctioneer states when making the bid that it is a bid for the vendors.
-The usual way for an auctioneer to indicate that he or she is making a vendor bid is to say “vendor bid” in making the bid.
+• the auctioneer states when making the bid that it is a bid for the vendors.
+The usual way for an auctioneer to indicate that the auctioneer is making a vendor bid is to say vendor bid in making the bid.

 WHAT RULES AND CONDITIONS APPLY TO THE AUCTION?

 Different rules apply to an auction depending upon whether there are any co-owners intending to bid to purchase the property from their co-owners, and whether vendor bids can be made.
 The auctioneer must display the rules that apply at the auction.